Comprehensive Advising and Support

 The personal and individual nature of advising is supplemented by plentiful web-based materials.
-The ISA online orientation is a user friendly fresh layout to navigate program preparation specifically tailored to each program location.
-Students can further develop personal and academic goals by viewing the ISA student blog :60 plus on study abroad video series or the Culture Corner on each city specific page of the website.
+The ISA online orientation is a fresh, user-friendly layout that assists in program preparation specifically tailored to each program location.
+Students can further develop personal and academic goals by viewing the ISA student blog,:60 on Study Abroad Video series or the Culture Corner on each city specific page of the website.

 Additionally, the ISA Student Portal, an online interface allowing students the ability to upload supplemental program documents and receive valuable information regarding their study abroad program, was developed to assist students with program expectations and includes important pre-departure information on various topics related to their experience abroad.

-Please clickto read more about the housing options in Málaga.
+Please click here to read more about the housing options in Málaga.

 Meals and Laundry service vary depending on location and program.
 Most homestays include both meals and a weekly laundry service, while residencias may vary.

 *Lunch and dinner are not provided on ISA excursion days.